Who can use this feature?

 Why can't I submit my feedback?

-Make sure all fields are filled out, each one is mandatory.
+Make sure all required fields are filled out.

 Where can I find my draft feedback?